nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/setup_en.md

 ## Joining a MultiWorld Game

 - Launch the client.
-- At the top enter your server's ip with the port provided (by default archipellago.gg:38281).
+- At the top enter your server's ip with the port provided (by default archipelago.gg:38281).
 - In Manual Game ID put "Manual_OuterWilds_Nicopopxd" then press the Connect button on the top right.
-- In the command field at the bottom enter the name of your slot you choosed in your Player.yaml then press enter.
+- In the command field at the bottom enter the name of your slot you chose in your Player.yaml then press enter.
 ## Manual Client

 In the "Tracker and Locations" tab you'll find buttons corresponding with all the available locations in the Randomizer.